LibVNC/libvncserver/README.md

 Contact
 =======

+* To file an issue, go to https://github.com/LibVNC/libvncserver/issues
-To contact me, mail me: Johannes dot Schindelin at gmx dot de
+* For non-public contact mail dontmind at sdf dot org